hyperledger/fabric/docs/source/install.rst

 	  get the right environment.
 Alternately, you can substitute the un-shortened URL:
 	  https://raw.githubusercontent.com/hyperledger/fabric/master/scripts/bootstrap.sh

-.. note:: You can use the command above for any published version of Hyperledger
-          Fabric.
-Simply replace `1.4.0` with the version identifier of the version you wish to install.

 The command above downloads and executes a bash script that will download and extract all of the platform-specific binaries you